NethermindEth/StarknetByExample/src/ch00/cairo_cheatsheet/arrays.md

 # Arrays

-Cairo supports Felt as an data type for holding short strings, these short strings have a maximum length of 31 characters.
+Arrays are collection of elements of the same type, they have very limited modification option.
 For example:

 ## Minimal example

-Here's a minimal example of a Felt type:
+Here's a minimal example of a contract that creates, modifies and returns an array:

 ```rust